Aeroluna/LunaCoopMod/README.md

 Elite Zerglings are my personal favorite, their Cannibalize passive fits their name perfectly and greatly improves their survivability when fighting in packs, espescially when fighting bio armies.
 The Queen passive should help sustain the massive health pools of the new units.
 Mutalisks with extra damage massively benefit from their 2 glaive upgrades, and now that their one weakness, being squishy, has been mitigated, they are monsters.
 The improved Broodling lifetime sounds small at first, but it snowballs fast into a huge army of elite Broodlings.

 - Fixed an issue where P1 and P3 used each other's icons.
+- Added missing tooltip to Malignant Creep when P1 is used.
 - Reworked P1.
   - Disadvantage makes Kerrigan unavailable instead of removing Nydus Networks.
   - Advantage additionally increases combat unit health by 50% and grants the Twin Drones upgrade.
 Creep Tumors gain Super Cloak when burrowed.